Ilam Hall Residential

-On Monday morning 109 extremely excited children were waved off from school on their three coaches as they left for their week’s residential to Ilam Hall Youth Hostel in the Derbyshire Peak District.
-Despite busy traffic on the motorways and a slightly longer than usual journey the children all arrived in high spirits.
+On Monday morning 108 extremely excited children were waved off from school on their three coaches as they left for their week’s residential at Ilam Hall Youth Hostel in the Derbyshire Peak District.
+Despite busy traffic on the motorways and a longer than usual journey the children all arrived in high spirits.

 After the long coach journey, the children needed to burn off their energy – and there could be no better way than to climb either Thorpe Cloud or Bunster Hill!
-Coming from Essex, they never truly anticipated the steepness of the gradients involved, but all were determined to succeed.
-Collapsing at the top they drank in the amazing views of the countryside around and an almost complete lack of human civilisation.
+Coming from Essex they never really anticipated the steepness of the gradients involved, but all were determined to succeed.
+Collapsing at the top they drank in the amazing views of the countryside around and the almost complete lack of human civilisation.

-By Thursday the sun was shining.
-The week was quickly approaching its end, but a day at Alton Towers ensured that energy levels remained at 100%.
-Seven hours at the country’s most popular theme park meant that the children had plenty of opportunities to head for their favourite rides - Oblivion, Nemesis, Smiler, Galactica, Rita, Thirteen … these were all popular destinations and were discussed many times over and in great detail throughout the whole evening!
+By Thursday the week was quickly approaching its end, but a day at Alton Towers ensured that energy levels remained at 100%.
+Seven hours at the country’s most popular theme park meant that the children had plenty of opportunities to head for their favourite rides and because of the wet weather the theme park was wonderfully quiet.
+Oblivion, Nemesis, Smiler, Galactica, Rita, Thirteen … these were all popular destinations and were discussed many times over and in great detail throughout the whole evening!

 And finally came Friday.
-By now it was taking more than a knock on the door to wake the children!
+By now the staff needed to shake the children awake.
 Cases needed to be packed, beds unmade and rooms emptied before our final hike of the trip.
-Despite the mixed weather it had been a fantastic week - exciting activities, delicious food, amazing scenery - but most important was that the children were such good company and impeccably behaved - a credit to West Leigh and a credit to their parents.
+Despite the unseasonal weather it had been a fantastic week - exciting activities, delicious food, amazing scenery - but most important was that the children were such good company and impeccably behaved - a credit to West Leigh and a credit to their parents.